peteroupc/html3dutil/doc/tutorial-matrixdetails.md

 This insight reveals a practical use of matrix multiplication: transforming four 4-element vectors at once using a single matrix operation involving two 4x4 matrices.
-After the matrix multiplication, the transformed vectors will be contained in each of the four columns of the output matrix.
+After the matrix multiplication, each of the transformed vectors will be contained in one of the four columns of the output matrix.

 The methods `mat4multiply`, `mat4scale`, `mat4scaleInPlace`, `mat4translate`, and